CircuitVerse/CircuitVerseDocs/docs/groups.md

  Fill Up all the necessary Details like :
  - Assignment name
  - Set the Deadline (both Time and Date)
+ - Grading Scale
+    - Letter (A, B, C, ..)
+    - Percent (1%-100%)
+    - No scale (assignment won’t be graded)
+    - Custom (grade as needed)
 - Assignment description : Detailed Description of what assignment is all about, tools used, circuits used etc.

 > **NOTE :** Word Processing tools are available for Description as well as feature to embed Any File for Assignment Description.